BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 While `config` is visible within `task x`, it is not visible inside the function `useConfig()`.
-I'm not sure why this is, but to work around it you create a class containing `static` properties, which will work in both tasks and functions:
+I'm not sure why this is, but to work around it you create a class containing `static` properties, which work in both tasks and functions:

 ```groovy
 class Vals {